kevinrenskers/mixedcase.nl/content/articles/2013-06-03-getting-started-with-programming.md

 If you were to save this to a file called `hello.html` and open it in your browser, you would see a very simple webpage.
 As you can see, there is no programming involved, by which I mean there is no logic: no if-this-then-that, no databases, no dynamic pages.

-CSS is used for the layout of your website, it can transform the black text on white background into something completely different.
+CSS is used for the layout of your website, it can transform the basic black text on white background into something completely different.
 Everything that has to do with color, style, positioning (everything that you would call "design") is done with CSS.

 Here is a simple example: